hipe/tmx/pho-doc/documents/882-discussion.md

 date: 2020-08-10T21:35:03-04:00
 ---

+This section is for discussions (around issues) of lower-level and architecture-related concerns of TMX notebook.

 # :[#882.K]: Known holes in our data integrity checks

 The known holes are concerned with preventing cycles.
 We discuss the two